idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityDawnstar.md

 - A good thing we thwarted Vaermina's vile plans. (after Waking Nightmare)
 - The citizens of Dawnstar can sleep without fear now. (after Waking Nightmare)
 - The sense of dread is gone from this town. (after Waking Nightmare)
-- Erandur is a good man. dawnstar can be proud to have him. (after Waking Nightmare, Erandur alive)
+- Erandur is a good man.
+Dawnstar can be proud to have him. (after Waking Nightmare, Erandur alive)
 - Erandur paid a high price, but he was a good man. (after Waking Nightmare, Erandur dead)
 - At least the people of Dawnstar can sleep again.
 I hope your nights will be troubled by nightmares forever. (after Waking Nightmare, player took Skull of Corruption)